acharyaks90/interceptorForResendFailureRequest/README.md

 # Interceptor

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0. and Updated to 7.0.0

 ## Interceptor for managing request retry , token expired , refreshing token , authentication resend the request